 The IDA Seal of Acceptance is not given away to any Dental Product without an in-depth evaluation process by our Council on IDA Seal.
 Each Product is independently evaluated and IDA makes sure that the product lives up to the specific IDA Seal claims on the back of every package and is safe to use by the Public.
 You can count on us that we’ve done completed our evaluation process with complete attention to the smallest of details with precision before adding a product to the program.

 Dental product trends come and go.
 Help the public achieve their best home dental care by recommending personalised products with the IDA Seal of Acceptance.
-Use IDA free chair-side guide and searchable product database to find safe and effective products to fit your patients’ needs.
+Use searchable product database to find safe and effective products to fit your patients’ needs.

 Oral health products cleared by the Food Safety and Standards Authority Govt. of India for sale can be marked by IDA Seal.
-The IDA Council on Seal of Acceptance (CSA) evaluates consumer dental products such as Oral Health Products, Therapeutic agents, Drugs, Chemicals, Materials, Instruments, and Equipment that are used in the treatment or prevention of dental disease.
+The IDA Scientific Council (CSA) evaluates consumer dental products such as Oral Health Products, Therapeutic agents, Drugs, Chemicals, Materials, Instruments, and Equipment that are used in the treatment or prevention of dental disease.
 In addition, cosmetic agents may also be eligible for the Seal.

 Not every dental product qualifies for the Seal.
 There are certain requirements that must be met.
 For example, a company that applies for the Seal must

 IDA Seal is usually awarded for a three-year period.
 Companies must reapply to continue using the Seal.
 Whenever the composition of an accepted product changes, the company must resubmit the product for review and approval before it is marketed with the Seal.